aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chart/_index.md

 Creates the chart image and saves it to a file in the specified image type.

-The type of the image is specified by using imageType.
+The type of the image is specified by using `imageType`.
 The following types are supported: ImageType.Bmp, ImageType.Gif, ImageType.Png, ImageType.Jpeg, ImageType.Tiff, ImageType.Emf.

 If the width or height is zero or the chart is not supported according to Supported Charts List, this method will do nothing.